nubenetes/awesome-kubernetes/docs/jenkins.md

 * [Dzone: Introduction to Groovy](https://dzone.com/articles/introduction-groovy)
 * [Dzone refcard: Groovy, a Rapid-Development JVM Language](https://dzone.com/refcardz/groovy)
 * [opensource.com: Read and write files with Groovy](https://opensource.com/article/21/4/groovy-io)
+* [dzone: Groovy Goodness: Using The Call Operator](https://dzone.com/articles/groovy-goodness-using-the-call-operator) In the newest installment of Groovy Goodness, Mr. Haki presents how to use Groovy's call operator to take our code density to the next level.

 ## Awesome Jenkins
 * [sahilsk/awesome-jenkins](https://github.com/sahilsk/awesome-jenkins)